Let’s look at the key reasons that are pushing Eastman Chemical Company (EMN) to new highs - News Daemon

 Eastman Chemical Company (NYSE: EMN) Trading Performance Indicators

-Check out the current performance indicators for Eastman Chemical Company (EMN).
-In the past quarter, the stock posted a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.93.
-Likewise, its price to free cash flow for the trailing twelve months is 560.21.
+Here are Eastman Chemical Company’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 0.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.97.
+Likewise, its price to free cash flow for the trailing twelve months is 587.92.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 9.07, a number that is poised to hit 1.30 in the next quarter and is forecasted to reach 8.29 in one year’s time.